Deep Dive into Cloud Function

 };

-This is a point that confuses many developers.
+This is what confuses many developers.

-On the other hand, if the function instance process is not reused for some reason (e.g., when the function code is updated), the code in this asynchronous process will never be executed.
+On the other hand, if the function instance process is not reused for some reason (e.g., the function code is updated), the code in this asynchronous process will never be executed.

 Example